 - Scrub your sweet potatoes under warm water until the grit and sand are washed off.

 - Blot the potatoes with a towel or paper towel.

 - Pierce the sweet potatoes with a sharp knife 2-3 times each, piercing in about 1-2 inches.

 - Wrap the sweet potatoes in squares of aluminum foil, making sure they are sealed tight.

 - Place your sweet potatoes directly on the oven rack and close the oven door.

 - Bake for 50-65 minutes, or until the sweet potatoes give easily when pressed with your fingers (wrapped in a towel or potholder, of course!).

-The easiest way to peel baked sweet potatoes is to remove them from the oven, peel back the foil and let them cool at room temperature for 5-10 minutes.
+Remove the sweet potatoes from the oven, peel back the foil from the potatoes, and let them cool at room temperature for 5-10 minutes.

-Start pulling the skin back from the cut line and it will release easily.
-Continue pulling the rest of the skin back from either side of the cut line until it's all peeled off.
+Pull the skin back from the cut line and it will release easily.

 Repeat with the rest of your sweet potatoes and enjoy!